Bird Watching in Nepal: Rare Birds in Great Sceneries

 2. What rare bird species do people find in Nepal?

-- Nepal is home to several rare bird species, including the Himalayan Vulture, White-rumped Vulture, Nepal Wren-Babbler, and Danphe (Himalayan Monal), which is the national bird of Nepal.
+• Some rare species of birds in Nepal include the Himalayan Vulture, White-rumped Vulture, Nepal Wren-Babbler, and Danphe (Himalayan Monal), which is the national bird of Nepal.

 3. Where are the best places for birdwatching in Nepal?